-Today’s blog was written by Mr. Damani Davis, Reference Archivist at the National Archives in Washington, D. C.
+Today’s blog was written by Mr. Damani Davis, Reference Archivist and African American records Subject Matter Expert at the National Archives in Washington, D. C.

 This blog was a part of a presentation titled “The Freedmen’s Bureau and the Freedman’s Bank: Reconstruction Records at the National Archives,” given at the Association for the Study of African American Life and History (ASALH) Conference in Atlanta, Georgia on September 25, 2015

 Due to the recent popularity of genealogy-based television series such as, African American Lives, Who Do You Think You Are, and Faces of America, the interest in genealogical research has grown rapidly among African Americans.
-Reference archivists and specialists at the National Archives Building in downtown Washington, D. C. have assisted many of these new researchers by describing to them the relevant Federal records held in NARA facilities.
+Reference archivists and specialists at the National Archives and Records Administration (NARA) have assisted many of these new researchers by describing to them the relevant Federal records held at various NARA facilities.
 Among NARA’s records most immediately relevant to African American genealogy and history are the RG 105 Records of the Bureau of Refugees, Freedmen, and Abandoned Lands, or the “Freedmen’s Bureau.”
-These records provide a glimpse into the lives and experiences of recently freed African Americans in the South during the years immediately following emancipation.
+These records provide a glimpse into the lives and experiences of recently freed African Americans in the South during the years immediately following the Civil War and emancipation.

-When I first embarked upon my new career as a reference archivist, my colleagues advised that the best way to get acquainted with the records to assist researchers was by researching my own genealogy.
+When I first embarked upon my career as a new reference archivist at the National Archives in Washington, DC, my more experienced colleagues advised that the best way to get acquainted with the records was by researching my own genealogy.
 I immediately began my research by examining the US Census records.
-Starting with my paternal line, based in rural Maryland and Philadelphia, PA, I hit a major dead end when the 1900 and 1910 censuses revealed that my great-grandfather, Harold Davis, was an adopted foster child.
-Unable to find any information on his biological parents, my research into that branch of my paternal lineage ended with him.
+Beginning with my paternal line, based in rural Maryland and Philadelphia, PA, I hit a major dead end when the 1900 and 1910 censuses revealed that my great-grandfather, Harold Davis, was an adopted foster child.
+Unable to find any information on his biological parents, I had to postpone my investigations into his branch of my paternal lineage.

-I then switched to my maternal line, which was based in Augusta and Jefferson County in Georgia.
+I then switched to my maternal line, which was based in the city of Augusta and Jefferson County in Georgia.
 The oldest names that I knew from my maternal line were those of my great-great-grandfather, Cain Jordan, and his wife, my great-great grandmother, Mattie (Whitfield) Jordan.
-Prior to consulting these Census records, I had assumed that all members of my maternal lineage had resided in Georgia, exclusively, since their first forebears arrived from Africa.
+Prior to consulting these Census records, I had assumed that all members of my maternal lineage had resided in Georgia, exclusively, since their first forebears arrived from Africa in the distant past.
 But the 1900 and 1920 censuses revealed that the fathers of both Cain and Mattie had been born in Virginia.
-Both of my thrice-great grandfathers would have been alive during slavery, and were likely sold from Virginia down to Georgia.
+Both of my thrice-great grandfathers would have been alive during slavery and were likely sold from Virginia down to Georgia.
 The process of selling surplus slaves from the older tobacco producing states of the upper South to the cotton belt states of the Deep South was extremely common during the last decades of slavery.
-But this fact was inconvenient for my immediate genealogical aspirations, because I would need to do local research down in Georgia in order to trace their lineages of these two men back up to Virginia.
+But this fact was inconvenient for my genealogical aspirations, because I would need to do local research down in Georgia in order to trace their lineages of these two men back up to Virginia.